eddyLazar/gatsby-cv/src/data/experience/poputchiki.md

 Responsible for hiring and managing a new team for a startup company.

-Built backend with python and flask with mongodb for backend and frontend SPA app with backbonejs, coffeescript, sass, gulp for frontend.
+Backend: python, flask, mongodb.
+Frontend: backbonejs, coffeescript, sass, gulp.

 As a team of young enthusiasts, we also started to experiment with things considered relatively new back then e.g. docker, golang, spa.